GHXSTFPS/Dead-Drop/README.md

 **Dead Drop** is a lightweight, portable Windows-based post-exploitation tool designed for **lab environments**, **red team exercises**, and **offline ops**.

-This script allows you to plug in removable media, execute a single script, and silently prepare a backdoor channel via **OpenSSH**, complete with a hidden **administrative user**, firewall exceptions, and startup persistence — all wrapped in a clean, minimalistic, and robust package.
+This script allows you to plug in removable media, execute a single script, and silently prepare a backdoor channel via **OpenSSH**, complete with a hidden **administrative user**, firewall exceptions, and startup persistence

 ---